MaterSim/PyXtal/README.md

 ## Current Features

 - Generation of atomic structures for a given symmetry and stoichiometry (0-3D)
 - Generation of molecular crystals (1-3D) with the support of special Wyckoff positions.
+- Structure manipulation via subgroup/supergroup symmetry relation
+- Geometry optimization from built-in and external optimization methods.
 - Internal support of ``cif`` file and many other formats via ``pymatgen`` or ``ASE``.
 - Easy access to symmetry information (e.g., Wyckoff, site symmetry and international symbols).
 - X-ray diffraction analysis and [its online application](https://vxrd.physics.unlv.edu)
-- Structural manipulation via symmetry constraint (group-subgroup relation)
-- Geometry optimization from built-in and external optimization methods.

 ## Installation